-In the middle of the spring semester, undergraduate students across the U.S. had to suddenly pack up their belongings and finish their courses away from campus.
-The Coronavirus pandemic has forced many colleges and students to move to virtual learning, an adjustment for many who are accustomed to in-person classes.
-Some colleges have announced they will continue offering only online classes through the fall semester as well.
+In the middle of the spring semester of 2020, undergraduate students across the U.S. had to suddenly pack up their belongings and finish their courses away from campus.
+In addition, the COVID-19 pandemic has forced many colleges and students to move to virtual learning or distance learning, an adjustment for many who are accustomed to in-person classes.

-This crisis has transformed many aspects of life, especially higher education.
-Recent polling from College Reaction in April showed that 77% of more than 800 college students surveyed said they felt distance learning is worse or much worse than in-person classes.
+The coronavirus pandemic has transformed many aspects of life, especially higher education.
+Recent polling from College Reaction, New York in April, showed that 77% of more than 800 college students surveyed said they felt distance learning through the internet is worse or much worse than in-person classes.

-Here are some of the most common challenges students are currently facing with online classes along with specific tips on how to address them.
+Here are some of the most common challenges students are currently facing with online learning, along with specific tips on how to address them.

-Distractions are a reality of remote learning, a delivery or a pet running into the home office can be disruptive for everyone involved, if you’re in the middle of a virtual classroom session.
+Distractions are a reality of distance learning, a delivery or one thing like a pet running into the home office can be disruptive for everyone involved if you’re in the middle of a virtual classroom session.
 As a result of these distractions – and possibly having additional responsibilities – time management becomes more challenging.
-Time management is perhaps the most difficult challenge for students to overcome because it depends entirely on self-motivation.
-Students need to be serious about their education, learn how to manage time and set their daily schedule, and learn to study despite the constant distractions.
+Having a time management system is perhaps the most difficult challenge for students to overcome because it depends entirely on self-motivation.
+Students need to be serious about their education, learn how to manage time, set their daily schedule, and study despite constant distractions.

 Also, try to identify a quiet time and place to complete your coursework, if possible – even if that time is late at night.
-If you get distracted by social media or browsing the internet, use tools to block out these and other time-wasters when you need to focus on school.
-Also creating a to-do list for the week or each day with what you need to get done can help you determine the best times of day to tackle each task.
+If you get distracted by social media or browsing the internet, use tools to block out these while distance learning and other time-wasters when you need to focus on school.
+Also, creating a to-do list for the week or each day with what you need to get done can help you determine the best times to tackle each task.

 Given that students may not be attending class at a set time on a physical campus, finding the motivation to get started on coursework can be difficult.

-When you don’t see your home as a space of work, it’s kind of a struggle to get in that mindset, but designating different places in your house, that are specifically for work can help you get your work done.
+When you don’t see your home as a space of work, it’s a struggle to get in that mindset, but designating different places in your house that are specifically for schoolo can help you get your work done.

-The solution: In addition to creating a daily schedule and finding a productive workspace it can also help to simply focus on the ultimate goal.
+In addition to creating a daily schedule and finding a productive workspace, it can also help to focus on the ultimate goal.
 It helps to keep your reason for pursuing your degree at the top of your mind; perhaps you want to provide a better life for your family or pursue your dream career.

 Unfortunately, technical issues are bound to happen in an online-only environment.
-This may sound obvious but technical issues only add to the online environment’s frustration and interrupt home learning sessions.
-Sometimes your computer will shut down or there are moments when your wifi is spotty, and weak monitors can make it difficult to keep up with your virtual classmates.
+This may sound obvious but technical issues, and internet connection only add to the online environment’s frustration and interrupt new distance learning sessions.
+Sometimes your computer will shut down, or there are moments when your wifi is spotty, and weak monitors can make it challenging to keep up with your virtual classmates and learning environment.

-The solution: The most important step is to stay in touch with professors and inform them about what’s happening.
-They should understand and be flexible about the situation, perhaps even recording class sessions as a backup.
+The most important step is to stay in touch with professors and inform them about what’s happening.
+They should understand and be flexible about the situation, perhaps even recording class sessions on your computer through learning platforms as a backup.

 Some Students Being Left Behind

-In the classroom, teachers can monitor the students and adjust their pace to accommodate anyone who needs extra time.
-In a virtual classroom, it’s more difficult to do so.
-Since it is harder to read body language virtually, learners may stay silent or “put on a brave face” and then leave the class feeling despondent, frustrated, and having learned nothing.
+In the traditional classroom, teachers can monitor the students and adjust their pace to accommodate anyone who needs extra time.
+In an online learning environment, it’s more difficult to do so.
+Since it is harder to read body language virtually, learners may stay silent or “put on a brave face” and then leave the class feeling discouraged, frustrated, and having learned nothing.

-The solution: Set yourself up for success by asking for information on any relevant apps you may not understand or how to access the classes.
-Also be sure you know how to raise concerns to your teacher, whether it be during the online class, through email, or a different form of communication.
+Set yourself up for success by asking for information on any relevant apps you may not understand or how to access the classes.
+Also, be sure you know how to raise concerns to your teacher, whether it be during the online course, through email, or a different form of communication.

 Diminished Social Aspects

-The adjustment can be particularly difficult for students taking classes that are better suited for the face-to-face format, like those with science lab components.
+The adjustment can be challenging for many students in, say, a google classroom that is better suited for the face-to-face format, like those with science lab components.

-The solution: It can be easy to get frustrated due to the lack of human contact, the absence of a teacher, and an inability to discuss problems with classmates.
-Sometimes, the online world, no matter how enriching it may be, can become too small and you need a physical space where you can resolve your queries and practice with real tools.
+It can be easy to get frustrated due to the lack of human contact, not being able to raise concerns immediately, the absence of a teacher, only remote learning from online teaching, and an inability to discuss problems with classmates.
+Sometimes, the online world, no matter how enriching it may be, can become too small, and you need a physical space where you can resolve your queries and practice with real tools.

-If this is the problem, one solution is to foster personal interaction within the online world as much as possible.
-You can organize webinars, group work or forums where students can discuss and resolve their queries.
+If this is the problem, one solution is to foster personal interaction within the online course as much as possible.
+For example, you can organize webinars, group work, or forums where students can discuss and resolve their queries.